Community engagement researchers converse with migrant farmers in a field

 • To develop collaborative, participatory-based, green-infrastructure-focused prevention and intervention strategies

-• To support adaptive capacity in communities during acute environmental emergency events in environmental justice communities
+• To support adaptive capacity in communities during acute environmental emergency events

 CEC Team